Build Automation Systems That Don't Break at 2 AM

 When Airtable goes down for 30 minutes, your system should:

-- Continue capturing data elsewhere
+- Continue capturing data elsewhere or in a queue.

 - Send you an alert